+The serverboard is a specially-designed board that features Universal I/O (UIO) technology.
+The UIO slot on the server supports specific UIO option cards at x8 PCIe speeds.
 The system does not automatically come with a UIO card pre-installed.
-Future options may include RAID, Ethernet or InfiniBand HBAs, contact your sales or service representative for more information on available product options.
+Future options may include RAID, Ethernet, InfiniBand or other HBAs, contact your sales or service representative for more information on available product options.